LicenseGPT: A Fine-tuned Foundation Model for Publicly Available Dataset License Compliance: Introduction

 \textit{Results:} Software IP lawyers found LicenseGPT valuable in practice.
 Lawyers using LicenseGPT completed analyses in an average of 6 seconds per license, compared to 108 seconds without it, which is a 94.44\% reduction in time.
 While they appreciated the efficiency gains, they also noted the need for careful validation in complex cases and recognized LicenseGPT as a valuable supplementary tool to be integrated into their workflows. \end{itemize}

-To support the community and encourage further research, we have open-sourced LicenseGPT~\cite{LicenseGPT}.
+To support the community and encourage further research, we have open-sourced LicenseGPT~\cite{LicenseGPT} model (not the dataset).
 We also present several recommendations with actionable steps for both software engineering practitioners and researchers.
 Below, we list the contributions of our paper.

-\begin{itemize}[leftmargin=*] \item We evaluate existing legal FMs on the task of dataset license compliance analysis and identify their limitations. \item We develop LicenseGPT, a fine-tuned FM with a significantly improved accuracy in interpreting dataset licenses. \item We conduct a user study with software IP lawyers to assess the practical utility of LicenseGPT in legal workflows. \item We open-source LicenseGPT to support the community and encourage further research in this critical area. \item We identify immediate challenges in integrating dataset license compliance into AI software engineering lifecycle and provide recommendations to address these issues.
+\begin{itemize}[leftmargin=*] \item We evaluate existing legal FMs on the task of dataset license compliance analysis and identify their limitations. \item We develop LicenseGPT, a fine-tuned FM with a significantly improved accuracy in interpreting dataset licenses. \item We conduct a user study with software IP lawyers to assess the practical utility of LicenseGPT in legal workflows. \item We open-source LicenseGPT to support the community and encourage further research in this critical area~\cite{LicenseGPT}. \item We identify immediate challenges in integrating dataset license compliance into AI software engineering lifecycle and provide recommendations to address these issues.

 \end{itemize}